BruceEckel/IntroToEffectOrientedProgramming/Operating System.md

 Early programmers wrote directly to the hardware.
 Each program had to understand how to manipulate the particular hardware it ran on, and this was true even on large, expensive machines.
-This generated large amounts of duplicated code and required rewrites in order to run the software on different machines.
+This generated large amounts of duplicated code and required rewrites to run the software on different machines.

 Operating systems provided a common interface to the underlying hardware.
 All that custom, duplicated code coalesced into a layer maintained separately from user programs.